, ,

 In Jesus Christ

-Before God’s grace in Christ, our old nature understands nothing but selfish ambition, because we are born with a heart which ultimately only seeks our own desires, while we hate God and one another.
+Before God’s grace in Christ, our old nature understands nothing but selfish ambition.
+We are born with a heart which ultimately only seeks our own desires.
+We hate God and one another.

 John puts our sinful condition in these words:

 This is love: not that we loved God, but that He loved us and sent his Son as an atoning sacrifice for our sins.
-(1 John 4:10, NIV)
+(1 John 4:10)

 In verse 19 he says:

-What does this tell us?
+What does this truth teach us?
 We did not have any love for God for Him to love us back!
 Our love is a result of his love.
 Paul puts it like this:

 So, how did we come to know what the love of God is.
 Paul’s words tell it like it is: we were by nature deserving of wrath.

-Why would God such a thing?
-We will never know, because there is no one one earth who will ever understand why God loved us.
+Why would God do such a thing?
+We will never know, because there is no one on earth who will ever understand why God loved us.
 But sending his Son was necessary, because we could not and cannot save ourselves.

-If God did not do it, because we were deserving of wrath, we would only live to one day die forever – not in a state of unconsciousness, but in a state of damnation.
+If God did not intervene, we were deserving of wrath.
+We would live only to die forever.
+This death would not be in a state of unconsciousness.
+Instead, it would be in a state of damnation.
 The Bible calls it hell, a place of torment.

-Now, and this is the Gospel: Jesus, the Son of God, because his Father loved undeserving sinners became an atoning sacrifice for our sins.
+Now, and this is the Gospel: Jesus, is the Son of God.
+Because His Father loved undeserving sinners, He became an atoning sacrifice for our sins.
 Another translation of verse 10 goes like this:

-In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.
-(1 John 4:10, ESV)
+In this is love, not that we have loved God but that He loved us and sent his Son to be the propitiation for our sins.”
+(1 John 4:10)

-Propitiation is what Jesus did in our place: He took the punishment of sin upon Him be becoming what we were in the eyes of God: deserving of wrath.
+Propitiation is what Jesus did in our place.
+He took the punishment of sin upon Him.
+He became what we were in the eyes of God, deserving of wrath.
 Paul says in 2 Corinthians:

-This is love demonstrated, love in action.
+This is love demonstrated as an action, not an idea.
 Born of God by the Spirit of God, we now know God, who is love.
 We now understand love, and we must apply love to one another.

 Beloved, if God so loved us, we also ought to love one another.
-(1 John 4:11, ESV)
+(1 John 4:11)

 Through the Holy Spirit